Adefovir Dipivoxil (a-DEF-oh-vir dye-piv-OX-il)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to adefovir.
+Do not use this medicine if you have had an allergic reaction to adefovir.

 How to Use This Medicine